axe-api/docs/docs/04-queries/README.md

 ### Operators

-You may use following operators in all of your queries by adding the operator to the end of your field name.
+You may use the following operators in all of your queries by adding the operator to the end of your field name.

 | Operator        | Request `/api/users?q=`        | SQL (MySQL)              |
 |-----------------|--------------------------------|--------------------------|